Seasonal content: It’s that most pun-derful time of the year

 But be warned!
 Consumers are savvy (and saturated) when it comes to this type of marketing and it can backfire on you if you do it wrong.
 So here are three ways to create seasonal content which makes people warm to your brand.

 1. Celebrate real life

-Supermarkets try realism this Christmas, but who wins out?
-Done in collaboration with the British Legion, the advert from Sainsbury's depicts the WWI Christmas Day football match in the trenches.
+Supermarkets try realism at Christmas, but who wins out?
+In collaboration with the British Legion, the famous 2014 advert from Sainsbury's depicts the WWI Christmas Day football match in the trenches.

 Pushing heavily on the emotional stakes it received fierce criticism and headlines including "Christmas ad is dangerous and disrespectful masterpiece".
-But hands up who's already been gifted one of the blue chocolate bars with all profits going to the charity?
-(We have received two!)
+But hands up who got one of the blue chocolate bars with all profits going to the charity?
+(We received two!)